 A student, faculty, or staff member who wishes to file a campus complaint against a member of the Caltech community should do so as soon as possible after the assault, although complaints may be filed at any time.
 Complaints should be brought to the attention of one of the following individuals: provost, deans, director of employee relations, employee relations specialists, student affairs directors, division chairs, and division administrators, who will ensure that the complaint reaches the appropriate investigating office.
-If the respondent is a student, the complaint will be forwarded to the dean of students or dean of graduate studies; if staff, to the director of employee relations; and if faculty, to the provost.
-Within a reasonable length of time the person accused, the respondent, will be notified of the nature of the complaint and an investigation will begin.
+If the respondent is a student, the complaint will be forwarded to the dean of students or associate dean of students, or the dean of graduate studies or associate dean of graduate studies; if staff, to the director of employee relations; and if faculty, to the provost.
+Within a reasonable length of time, the respondent will be notified of the nature of the complaint and an investigation will begin.
 If administrative changes are needed to protect the rights of either party during the investigation, the appropriate administrators shall see that they are made.